 Under the direction of Dean Bernard Tschumi, GSAPP launched its new Arthur Ross Architecture Gallery on April 4, 1990 with the exhibition The Filter of Reason: Work of Paul Nelson, curated by Terence Riley, Joseph Abram, and Kenneth Frampton.
 Here's to 30 more years of spirited and innovative exhibition-making!
-Scroll through the recent exhibitions here hank you to the GSAPP alumni who ticipated in last week's Tuesday Talks!
+Scroll through the recent exhibitions here exhibitions here.
 Image Credit: Exhibition Opening, The Imagined and Real Landscapes of Piranesi, 1992.